Key TakeAways

 - Example (3-year visa, large sponsor, 1 worker): £1,579 (licence) + £525 (CoS) + £1,423 (visa) + £3,105 (IHS) = £6,632.

-- No Additional Costs: No English language requirement or ISC, reducing overall expenses.
+- No Additional Costs: No ISC or English language requirement, keeping expenses lower.

 Cost Analysis

-- Budget Consideration: Small sponsors benefit from lower ISC and licence fees, but long-term Skilled Worker costs may justify ILR benefits.
+- Budget Consideration: Small sponsors gain from reduced ISC/licence fees, but long-term Skilled Worker costs may be offset by ILR value.
+Factor in potential future fee adjustments.

 Timeline Comparison